evhub/coconut/HELP.md

 ### Operator Functions

-A very common thing to do in functional programming is to make use of function versions of built-in operators, currying them, composing them, and piping them.
+A very common thing to do in functional programming is to make use of function versions of built-in operators: currying them, composing them, and piping them.
 To make this easy, Coconut provides a short-hand syntax to access operator functions, where the operator is simply surrounded by parentheses to retrieve the function.

 Here's an example:
 ```